An outlier is something specific you can point to and say “that’s what differentiates group A from group B.”

 When people ask why America has way more mass shootings than other countries, finding the outlier becomes an exercise for politicians, media, and citizens alike.

 Republicans, who are close bedfellows with the gun lobbyists, always point to mental illness as the reason for mass shootings.
 But when you compare mental illness in America to mental illness in other countries, you see that Americans don’t suffer disproportionately.
-It doesn’t matter if you’re French, Italian, Spanish, or English.
+It doesn’t matter if you’re French, Italian, Spanish, or American.
 We’re all at the same level of crazy.

 Mental illness is not an outlier for mass shootings.